Founder

 Patron Saints

-Grace Hopper, Evi Nemeth, Felix "FX" Lindner, Jocelyn Bell Burnell, Dan Kaminsky, and Paul Erdős.
+Grace Hopper, Evi Nemeth, Felix "FX" Lindner, Jocelyn Bell Burnell, Dan Kaminsky, Paul Erdős, and Gilda Radner — whose Roseanne Roseannadanna gave us the working principle that it's always something; if it's not one thing, it's another.

 People who did the work, told the truth, built things that lasted, and made the people around them better.
 The standard they set is worth holding.